denten-books/plain-text/support/book-proposal/proposal.md

 In this chapter, I continue the historical narrative started in Chapter 1, along with presenting the methodological and theoretical underpinnings of the book.
-I think of it as "laying the grounds" chapter.
-Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from first-order concepts such as "text" and "code" up to second-order concepts such as "file," "folder," and "document."
+I think of it as the "laying the grounds" chapter.
+Having established the roots of digital textuality in the history of character encoding, I begin the work of moving from first-order concepts such as "text" and "code" up to second-order concepts such as "file," "folder," and "document."
 The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
 I